mithunshanbhag/mithunshanbhag.github.io/_posts/2023-02-28-my-playbook.md

 2. Delegation: I hire a CA to handle my complex company-related paperwork (taxes, GST, compliances, etc).
 I could probably do these myself, but I'd rather spend my time on things that I'm good at.
 Also, I'd rather not risk messing up my taxes, or missing compliance-related deadlines! 😄

-3. Elimination: I've jettisoned a lot of baggage from my life:
+3. Elimination: Simplicity and minimalism are recurring themes in my life.
+The more I simplify my life, and eliminate non-essential excesses, the more I'm able to focus on the things that really matter to me.
+Some baggage that I've jettisoned from my life:
    * Caffeine, sugar, alcohol, tobacco, drugs, junk food, processed food, fast food, soda, soft drinks, anything fried, anything with refined flour.
 Consequently, I eliminate all the side effects & health risks that come from consuming these.
    * I'm trying to eliminate junk food for my brain: twitter, reddit, youtube, instagram, screen time, etc. Not 100% successful yet, but I'm getting there.
    * I don't see any point delving into complex investment instruments (F&O, commodities, REITs, AIFs, T-Bills, G-Secs et al).
 I've followed the whole "active vs passive" investing debate, and data shows that passive investing in index funds will win out over a 25+ year horizon.
 So I just stick to the basic index funds (Bogleheads FTW!).
    * I just use Uber/Ola for my commuting needs.
 I never liked dealing with the baggage that came with owning a car: loan EMIs, registration, insurance, repairs, servicing, parking spots, gas, etc. I'm OK with paying a premium for the convenience of not having to deal with all that.
    * My wardrobe is almost entirely made up of black t-shirt and jeans.
 Seems a bit excessive, but I have zero cognitive overload while answering the question "what should I wear today?".

-Simplicity and minimalism are recurring themes in my life.
-The more I simplify my life, and eliminate non-essential excesses, the more I'm able to focus on the things that really matter to me.

 -----